Student Conduct Process

 5.6.5.
 Hearing Outcome

-184.108.40.206.
-The decision of the Conduct Board is a recommendation to the Associate Vice Chancellor for Student Affairs Administration, who will make the final determination in the case unless one of the sanctions includes expulsion.
+18.104.22.168.
+The decision of the Conduct Board is a recommendation to the Associate Vice Chancellor for Student Affairs Administration, who will make the final determination in the case unless one of the sanctions includes suspension or expulsion.
 The final decision will be made within 45 calendar days after the Conduct Board hearing and will be shared with the respondent in writing within ten calendar days of the date the decision was made.
-The letter will include a brief summary of the information upon which the decision was based and, in cases where the sanction is suspension, will outline respondent's appeal rights.
+The letter will include a brief summary of the information upon which the decision was based and, in cases where the sanction is suspension or expulsion, will outline respondent's appeal rights to the Vice Chancellor for Student Affairs.
 If the Vice Chancellor determines that the student should be expelled from the University, the student has the right to file an appeal by following the below described process.

 5.7.
 Appeal of Expulsion